General

 Residents may have a small pet so long as they can care for the needs of the animal.
 Visitors are also permitted to bring pets to the facility so long as they follow community guidelines.
 Pets must remain on a leash in common areas, not be a nuisance to other guests, and be up-to-date with vaccines.

-Three meals a day are provided and included in the resident fee.
+Three meals a day are provided and included in the resident fee for residents in the main building.
 Weekly menus are available and residents will have a choice of options at each meal.
-Meals are served in the dining room and sick trays are available if the resident is ill.
-Carriage Home residents are not provided meals, but do have the option to order from our café and/or eat in the dining room for an additional fee.
+All meals are served in the dining room and sick trays are available if the resident is ill.

 Financial